The Tribeca Film Festival is having its geekiest year yet

 Tech and geek potpourri

 Finally, a number of films deal with subjects that might hold some special appeal for the techy or geeky.
-Netizens is a documentary about three women -- Tina Reine, Carrie Goldberg, and Anita Sarkeesian -- who are fighting online abuse and harassment.
-Mary Shelley is a "lush," "Gothic" period piece about the author of Frankenstein and what led to the writing of the novel.
-Jonathan is a sci-fi movie with dreamboat Ansel Engort playing twins, and The Bleeding Edge is a documentary about crazy medical-device technology that may make you cringe (in a good way).
+Netizens is a documentary about three women -- Tina Reine, Carrie Goldberg and Anita Sarkeesian -- who are fighting online abuse and harassment.
+Mary Shelley is a "lush Gothic period piece about the author of Frankenstein and what led to the writing of the novel.
+Jonathan is a sci-fi movie with dreamboat Ansel Elgort playing twins, and The Bleeding Edge is a documentary about crazy medical technology that may make you cringe (in a good way).

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.